UniversalDevicesInc-PG3/Virtual/POLYGLOT_CONFIG.md

 - F to C  (TempC node convert Raw data before F to C)
 - C to F
 - Single precision conversion from Raw

+## Discovery

+- Discover button will add or remove nodes not in one of the configuration methods.